GeoCenter/StataTraining/Day3/Homework/HomeworkAssignment.md

 > - make sure to save this as a .dta file

 ### Part B - Append, Reshape, and Clean Data
-Now that we have all the data in Stata format (.dta), we can append all the files together so we can start using it to answer our questions.
+Now that we have our data in Stata format (.dta), we can append all the files together so we can start using it to answer our questions.
 After it's appended we need to reshape the data **twice**.

 > B.1 Append files together
-> - start by opening up one of your indicator files and append the other files onto
+> - start by opening up one of your indicator .dta files and append the other files onto it
 > ```
 > use ..., clear
 > append ...
 > ```
 > - see `help append` on how this works (note: you can append multiple files at the same time

-Now that we have all the data together in one file, its time for us to start cleaning up the data a bit.
+Now that we have all the data together in one file, it's time for us to start cleaning up the data a bit.
 The first we should so is reshape it.
-But before we can do that, we need to rename all our year variables to look like to `y1960 y1961 y1962 ...`.
+But before we can do that, we need to rename all our year variables, adding a `y` stub to the year, so they will look like `y1960 y1961 y1962 ...`.

 > B.2 - Rename years (loop) and drop unnecessary years
 > - look through `help foreach` to figure out how to setup a loop over variables (I'll help you through the rest of the code)
-> - we will use `year` for our *lname*
+> - we will use `year` for our *lname* [indicated in the help file]
 > ```
 > foreach year ...{
 >    local l`year' : variable label `year'
 >	rename `year' y`l`year''
 >	}
 > ```
-> - so, for a little more of what's going on in this loop, we are telling Stata to place in memory the variable label for each indicator e.g. for `E` the variable label is `1960`, and we are then renaming the variable with the label, e.g. `E` becomes `y1960`.
+> - so, for a little more of what's going on in this loop, we are telling Stata to store in its memory the variable label for each indicator e.g. variable `E`'s label is `1960`, and we are then renaming the variable with its label, e.g. `E` becomes `y1960`.
 > - since we only need to observe variables during 2002-2012, you can drop all the other years
 > - see `help drop`